rohithooda10/rohithooda10/README.md

 3. [Peer-2-Peer File Sharing Mini Torrent](https://github.com/rohithooda10/mini-torrent-p2p): A p2p file sharing system with SHA1 verification and multiple trackers.

 Feel free to explore my repositories for more!

+### 🏆 Achievements
+- Published **5 mobile games** on the Google Play Store with 250+ downloads.
+- Won a citywide painting competition and received ₹10,000.
+- Ranked in the **top 13% on LeetCode** with 1200+ problems solved.

 ### 📫 Contact